isaykatsman/isaykatsman.github.io/_posts/2016-3-26-Spectral-Clustering.md

 {: style="text-align:center"}
 ![Ideal Clustering]({{ site.baseurl }}/images/blogpost1/kmeansbad.png){: style="max-width:500px; height: auto;"}

 In this case, K-means does rather poorly.
-Though a more reasonable clustering would be to cluster the inner points in one cluster due to their greater local connectedness, K-means blindly uses it's Euclidean metric and gives us the garbage above.
+Though a more reasonable clustering would be to cluster the inner points together due to the greater local density of their connections, K-means blindly uses it's Euclidean metric and gives us the garbage above.
 In order to obtain reasonable clustering for harder cases where we put more value on overall local connectivity than global minimization of average euclidean distance, we are going to need another clustering method.

 ## Spectral Clustering ##

-You guessed it, Spectral clustering is the undupservised learning algorithm we are looking for.
+You guessed it, Spectral clustering is the unsupervised learning algorithm we are looking for.
 It is called "Spectral" because we will be using important properties about the spectrum of a particular type of matrix (the spectrum of a matrix is its set of eigenvalues) - the Laplacian matrix - in order to get our algorithm to work.
 In the following, I hope to give you a thorough enough explanation so you are not only able to apply spectral clustering, but are also able to understand the theory behind why it works.
 First, we establish some background.

 ### Necessary Theory ###